katydid/parser/references/msgpack.md

 ## Timestamp Types

 * Timestamp represents an instantaneous point on the time-line in the world that is independent from time zones or calendars.
 Maximum precision is nanoseconds.
+(32-bit, 64-bit, and 96-bit UNIX seconds and nanoseconds Epoch timestamps)

 ## Referenced